-Perfect Instant Pot Basmati Rice- this recipe shows you how to make perfect basmati rice, every time, right in your instant pot!
+Perfect Instant Pot Basmati Rice Recipe- this recipe shows you how to make perfect basmati rice, every time, right in your instant pot!

 Have you caved to the pressure of the Instant Pot craze yet??
 I’m usually a sucker for food trends like the Instant Pot but I’m happy to say that this is one of those bulky kitchen devices that is 1000% worth the money!
 We use ours at least once a week but often it’s more like 3-4 times per week.

 For the first year that we had it (I think we’ve had ours for about 3 years), I used it almost exclusively for rice and quinoa.
 I’m not sure if it was laziness or what but I never ventured away from rice and quinoa in the instant pot.
 Then, as it started to get a lot more popular, my video clients were requesting more and more Instant Pot recipe which forced me to try new things.

 I’ve now made a WIDE plethora of recipes in my Instant Pot and still love it just as much as when I first got it a few years ago.